A two-day Warhammer 40,000 narrative event and charity fundraiser.

 The following advantages are granted for utilizing this detachment:

-Each player must bring typed, printed copies of your army list for event staff and their opponents.
+Each player must bring typed, printed copies of your army list for event staff and opponents.
 Saturday's gamers will need 5 copies, and Sunday's players 4 each.

 You must have an official, legal, complete physical or digital copy on hand for all army, unit, and other sources you are using.
 You should bring printed copies of relevant pages of any electronic sources.
 Don't forget errata and FAQs for your sources, available from Games Workshop's Rules Errata webpage.